petepm/Singleton/lyrics.md

 Then lay all night
 On a pull-out couch
 Sad like a miniature ice cube tray
-I'd take anything to make you feel
+I'd say anything to make you feel

 ## Intro return

 No use 'round pretty girls
-Now I'm down on a knee
+Now I'm down on my knees
 Like a nut that fell from a tree
 A fallen seed
 No most won't succeed
-[No qt 3.14]
 Bumblin' all the way
 Left that sheltered path where some say
 Let's get married